Home / Use Cases / Audiences / Families

 Questions about family privacy protection

-Children typically appear in the "relatives" or "known associates" section of a parent's broker profile.
+Children typically appear in the "relatives" or "known associates" section of a parent's listing.
 Their names, approximate ages, and the shared address are usually listed.
 Some brokers create separate profiles for children once they reach their mid-teens, especially if they have any public records such as a driver's license or voter registration.

 A family plan covers multiple household members under a single subscription.
 Each family member gets their own scan and removal process.
 The plan covers the primary account holder plus additional members.
 Pricing scales with the number of people covered.
 You can add or adjust family members through your dashboard.

-Most broker removals process within 7-30 days, depending on the site.
+Most privacy removals process within 7-30 days, depending on the site.
 Some respond within hours, others take the full processing period.
 You'll see progress in your dashboard as each removal is verified.
 The initial scan and submission cycle typically completes within the first week, with verification following over the next several weeks.

 See what's published about your household